albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-The example highlights a problem related to `null` being a generic type.
-The Java compiler is not able to determine which constructor it will call.
+The example highlights a problem related to `null` being a *flexible* type.  `null` can be used with any reference type.
+The Java compiler is not able to determine which constructor to call.

 The default constructor invokes another constructor and passes `null`.